hkaab/elevator.manager/README.md

 }
 ```

-Response (200): An empty body indicating the request has been accepted and is being processed.
+Response (Accepted 201): An empty body indicating the request has been accepted and is being processed.

 ### Summon Private Elevator
-Retrieves detailed information about a specific elevator by its ID, including its type, current floor, capacity, and amenities.

 Method: POST

 Endpoint: /api/v1/elevator/request/private/1

 Request Body:

 ```json